passingthru67/workspaces-to-dock/README.md

     **Miscellaneous Options**

-    **Leave a visible edge when the dock id hidden** - Option to leave the dock edge visible when in the slid out or hidden state.
+    **Leave a visible edge when the dock is hidden** - Option to leave the dock edge visible when in the slid out or hidden state.
 This option makes the dock more easily accessible in dual monitor configurations where the second monitor is to the right.

     **Disable scroll when the dock is hidden to prevent workspace switching** - Option to disable mouse scrolling to prevent accidentally switching workspaces when the dock is hidden.